The MSc BP(EED) course is open to the following categories of applicants:

 With energy analysis skills building on and enhancing their construction industry experience, graduates will be ideally placed to secure employment in the area of energy renovation of the existing building stock – an emerging and expansive field of construction activity across the European Union, in response to the recast Energy Performance of Buildings Directive.

-MRIAI and RIAI (Arch Tech) graduates will be eligible to apply for RIAI Sustainability Accreditation.
+MRIAI and RIAI (Arch Tech) graduates will be eligible to apply for RIAI Environmental Accreditation.

-The programme is delivered through a series of modules, some in blended online mode supported by workshops every four weeks, some in traditional part time college-based mode.
+The course is delivered through a series of modules, some in blended online mode supported by workshops every four weeks, some in traditional part time college-based mode.

 Semester 1 of the PGCert is delivered through a series of three 5 ECTS blended online modules as follows: